hansonchang2008/toptenstackoverflow/readme.md

 Stackoverflow Top Ten Program

 Introduction:
   It shows the information of top ten newest && voted Android related questions.
   The program is written in Python 3.6, Windows 10
-  The packages required are lxml, pyquery, Flask, requests You can install them with the requirements.txt file with pip.
+  The packages required are lxml, pyquery, Flask, requests.
+  You can install them with the requirements.txt file with pip.

-New Feature: Best answer shown in each question thread.
+New Feature: The best answer in a question thread is shown in each question page.

 How to run the program and check the website:
 1. Go to the program directory and enter the following command.